Donating Food Through a Share Pantry

 - Shelf‐stable, unopened, commercially packaged foods

-- Examples include rice, pasta, crackers, tomato sauce, canned foods, apple sauce, peanut butter)
+- Examples include rice, pasta, crackers, tomato sauce, canned foods, apple sauce, and peanut butter.

 - Store these foods in an enclosed area, with tight door seals and overhead protection (Figure 1)